A collaborative research initiative across five continents

-The European Communication Monitor is a joint project by leading professional and academic organisations in the field.
-It is a non-profit endeavor made possible through an enormous commitment of researchers from 23 renowned universities across the continent, professional associations, and partners/sponsors who provide valuable resources.
+The European Communication Monitor is a non-profit endeavor made possible through an enormous commitment of researchers from 28 renowned universities across the continent, professional associations, and partners/sponsors who provide valuable resources.

 The research team and national research collaborators (professors) from the ECM network are available for interviews and presentations in academic and professional settings.
-Comparative data are partly available based on our partner studies.
 All results are provided for personal and academic purposes only.
 Due to privacy policies, raw data is not available.
 Presentations for professional and in-house purposes require extra efforts which have to be negotiated.
 EACD members are encouraged to contact the EACD coordination team when interested in organising regional presentations, workshops, etc.

 National partners support the overall ECM project as sponsors.
 They work closely with national research collaborators (see below) to support data collection and spread country-specific insights, especially through additional analyses, events and reports in national languages.